JamesCoding888/JavaOCP20221017/README.md

 > TreeSetDemo01.java
 - Description:

-		The code you provided demonstrates the usage of a TreeSet in Java.
+		The code we provided demonstrates the usage of a TreeSet in Java.

 		A TreeSet is an implementation of the Set interface that maintains its elements in sorted order.